Steph Curry Talks About The Day Kobe Bryant Gave Him The “You Dumb Rookie” Death Stare

 ROOKIE CURRY VS KOBE/LAKERS

-So how did the Chef do during his rookie season against the Lakers?
 The first time he got to step on a court with Kobe was on November 28th of 2009.
-Curry scored 13 points and dished out 8 assists in a 33 point loss to the Lakers.
-Kobe had 20 points, 5 boards, 5 dimes and 5 steals.
+Curry scored 13 points and dished out 8 assists in a 33-point loss.
+Kobe had 20 points, 5 boards, 5 dimes, and 5 steals.

-Steph flirted with a triple double (11/10/8) in his 3rd meeting with the Lakers but still lost by 10 even though LA played without Kobe.
+Steph flirted with a triple-double (11/10/8) in his 3rd meeting with the Lakers, but still lost by 10, even though LA played without Kobe.